Pabla007/HTB-Journey/Logrythm/LogRhythm/301 Administration Fundamentals/10 Platform Manager and Other Settings/10 Archive Paths.md

 - Archive file attributes and/or hashes are recorded by the LogRhythm Platform for use in verifying integrity during Archive restoration and other operations.
 - When Archived logs need to be accessed, the restoration tool, **SecondLook**, allows you to import the logs into a Data Processor database.

+## Changing Archive Location

+The Archive paths can be modified in the **Data Processor Advanced Properties window.** For best performance, keep Inactive Archives on a file share other than the LogRhythm appliance.

+_Note: If you plan to store Archives to a non-local path, the scmedsvr service must be set to run as a user account with permissions to access the specified path.
+The service account is set via the scmedsvr service properties in the Windows Services control panel._

+_Note: High Availability (HA) Network Area Storage (NAS) is recommended for writing Inactive Archives to remote UNC paths._

+The LogRhythm Archives are stored, by default, in the S or D:\LogRhythmArchives\Active and D:\LogRhythmArchives\Inactive directories.